edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

         end tell
     end if

-If you don't like the auto-paste (e.g. if you have multiple Scriveners open), just remove everything but the first line.
+If you don't like the auto-paste (e.g. if you have multiple Scriveners open), just remove everything but:

+    do shell script "/usr/bin/curl 'http://localhost:23119/better-bibtex/cayw?format=pandoc' | pbcopy"

-Dave Smith has gracefully offered a [pre-built version](https://www.dropbox.com/sh/htybak3pb3uhfp0/AAAvozL5etMu7V9WSH-gx9Csa?dl=1).
+Dave Smith has gracefully offered [pre-built versions](https://github.com/davepwsmith/zotpick-applescript/) for Pandoc, MultiMarkdown and Scannable Cite.

 ### Setting up Pandoc to replace MultiMarkdown